qleonardolp/xsens_mtw_driver-release/README.md

 ### Software

-- The driver is developed upon the Xsens SDK 4.6, with ROS Kinetic on Ubuntu 16.04 LTS
+- The driver is developed upon the Xsens SDK 4.6, with ROS2 on Ubuntu 22.04 LTS

 ## Usage